2011 Kia Optima Hybrid

 Every time we read Douglas Adams' The Hitchhiker's Guide to the

-, we find something new.
+Galaxy, we find something new.
 Adams was able to spin phrases that hit on

 multiple levels, and his work requires repeated attention to be enjoyed in full.